By Madeleine Ortiz

 You are allowed to receive good, quality medical care.
 One of the first times Lisa spoke with her doctor about her weight, she asked if she could be recommended to a bariatrician.
 Her doctor laughed and told her that wasn’t even a word… and unfortunately, that was pretty much the end of the conversation.
 Don’t let discouraging doctors stop you from getting the care you deserve.
-Give yourself permission to interview your doctor and remind yourself it’s OK if they aren’t a fit.
+Give yourself permission to interview your doctor and remind yourself it’s okay if they aren’t a good fit.
 Ask questions and have an opinion.
-Start showing up for yourself and advocating for the care you deserve.
+Start showing up for yourself and advocate for the care you deserve.

 Do your research.

 Evidence is your secret weapon.
 After three years of back and forth with doctors, Lisa finally was able to undergo a skin removal surgery.
 “It wasn’t easy,” she says.
-She was told her BMI was too high and was even offered advice like Weight Watchers or working out.
+She was told her BMI was too high and was even offered advice like going to Weight Watchers or working out.
 But Lisa had tenacity, and a whole bunch of research on her side.
 People can share their opinion, but if you have facts, you’ll win every time.
 Do your research and don’t give up on pursuing the treatment that is best for you.